SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 parents advice didn't change the fact much.
 However, computer science is also something that needs a critical mass to accelerate forward.
 In a small-sized high school, it was almost impossible.

-> “And that, I think, is the root of the problem.
+> "And that, I think, is the root of the problem.
 Nerds serve two masters.
 They want to be popular,
 > certainly, but they want even more to be smart.
 And popularity is not something you can do in your
-> spare time, not in the fiercely competitive environment of an American secondary school.”
+> spare time, not in the fiercely competitive environment of an American secondary school."

 Computer science requires IQ, but not necessarily popularity.
 If you examine things more closely, you may find that success in computer science was almost orthogonal to success in college admission.